 Under agreements involving multiple products, services and/or rights to use assets, the multiple elements are divided into separate units of accounting when certain criteria are met, including whether the delivered items have stand alone value to the customer and whether there is objective and reliable evidence of the fair value of the undelivered items.
 When separate units of accounting exist, consideration is allocated among the separate elements based on their respective fair values.
 The determination of fair value of each element is based on objective evidence from historical sales of the individual elements by us to other customers.
-If such evidence of fair value for each undelivered element of the arrangement does not exist, all revenue from the arrangement is deferred until such time that evidence of fair value for each undelivered element does exist or until all elements of the arrangement are delivered.
+If such evidence of fair value for each undelivered element does exist or until all elements of the arrangement are delivered.
 When elements are specifically tied to a separate earnings process, revenue is recognized when the specific performance obligation tied to the element is completed.
 When revenues for an element are not specifically tied to a separate earnings process, they are recognized ratably over the term of the agreement.

 Research and Development Costs.
-In accordance with SFAS No. 2, Accounting for Research and Development Costs, it is our policy to expense research and development costs as incurred.
+Our policy is to expense research and development costs as incurred.
 We often contract with clinical research organizations ("CROs") to facilitate, coordinate and perform agreed upon research and development of a new drug.
 To ensure that research and development costs are expensed as incurred, we record monthly accruals for clinical trials and preclinical testing costs based on the work performed under the contract.

 These CRO contracts typically call for the payment of fees for services at the initiation of the contract and/or upon the achievement of certain clinical trial milestones.
-In the event that we prepay CRO fees, we record the prepayment as a prepaid asset and amortize the asset into research and development expense over the period of time the contracted research and development services are performed in accordance with Emerging Issues Task Force ("EITF") Issue No. 07-3, Accounting for Nonrefundable Advance Payments for Goods or Services to Be Used in Future Research and Development Activities.
+In the event that we prepay CRO fees, we record the prepayment as a prepaid asset and amortize the asset into research and development expense over the period of time the contracted research and development services are performed.
 Most professional fees, including project and clinical management, data management, monitoring, and medical writing fees are incurred throughout the contract period.
 These professional fees are expensed based on their percentage of completion at a particular date.